"

 Depressive episode: An episode where the person experiences a depressed mood (feeling sad, irritable, empty) or a loss of pleasure or interest in activities for most of the day, nearly every day, for at least two weeks.
 Several other symptoms are also present, which may include poor concentration, feelings of excessive guilt or low self-worth, hopelessness about the future, thoughts about dying or suicide, disrupted sleep, changes in appetite or weight, and feeling especially tired or low in energy.

-Electroconvulsive therapy (ECT): A medical treatment reserved for patients with severe major depression who have not responded to medications, psychotherapy, or other treatments.
-It involves a brief electrical stimulation of the brain while the patient is under anesthesia.
+Electroconvulsive therapy (ECT): A medical treatment reserved for clients with severe major depression who have not responded to medications, psychotherapy, or other treatments.
+It involves a brief electrical stimulation of the brain while the client is under anesthesia.

 Group therapy: A type of psychotherapy that brings people with similar disorders together in a supportive environment to learn how others cope in similar situations.[2]